 Neighbouring Blackfriars Station, Starbucks and the Founders Arms all have disabled access toilets available to our visitors.
 We provide an escorting service for our guests in wheelchairs to access these toilets – both of which are less than a two-minute journey away.

-We are actively programming events specifically for neurodiverse LGBTQ+ members of the community.
+We are actively programming events, like our Aytypiqueers meetup, specifically for neurodiverse LGBTQ+ members of the community.
 Within the Centre, we have sensory toys and weighted blankets, as well as a quiet room that can be used as a reflective space.